learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 Array of Array
 ...of Array
 ...of Hashes
-...with keys `:name` and `:pieces` where
-......:name points to a `String`
+.....with keys `:name` and `:pieces` where .......:name points to a `String`
-......:pieces points to an Integer count of pieces
+.......:pieces points to an Integer count of pieces
 ```

 We're giving you the answer so that you can think about how this might work for